dhilasdrh/Dicoding-KADE-submission1/README.md

 * **Anko Layout** to arrange the appearance of all pages.

 * **Kotlin Android Extensions** to implement Parcelable or binding view.

+### The opportunity for your submission to be accepted will be greater if:

+* Implement RecyclerView, Anko Common, Anko Layout and Kotlin Android Extensions correctly.
+* Write the code clean.